What costs do I need to estimate for my studies?

 Karlshochschule has a cooperation with the program weltwärts which is a program for volunteer services funded by the German Federal Ministry for Economic Cooperation and Development (BMZ). weltwärts promotes global learning and through its “incoming” components receives volunteers from abroad to volunteer for German organizations in Germany.

 The Weltwärts - scholarship for Karlshochschule offers an ideal opportunity for young people who would like to work for a sustainable and fair global development in their future profession.
-Volunteers who are doing their voluntary service in Germany as part of the incoming program can also apply for the Weltwärts scholarship!
+Volunteers who have done their voluntary service in Germany as part of the incoming program can also apply for the Weltwärts scholarship!
 The scholarship is offered for both our Bachelor and Master program.

 In order to apply for the weltwärts scholarship, fill out the normal online application for the study program you are interested in.
 When asked on how to finance your studies, mark the checkbox "scholarship" and specify that you are applying for the weltwärts scholarship.